jflaggs/MavConan/README.md

 3. A combination of 1 and 2; i.e. bring the conanfile to the latest version possible and then try to bring it up to date thereafter.
 4. I sense that there may be another, much more manual option available.

-I spent substantial time on Path 1 without much success (see `branch-whack-a-mole`).
+I spent substantial time (~150-200 local iterations) on Path 1 without much success (see `branch-whack-a-mole`).
 So I would try path 2 next if it is actually feasible to work with an older version of MAVSDK.

 **Notes:**
 Automate incrementing the conandata.yml with